VaultConsortium/vsp/README.md

 1. Fork this repository.
 2. In the newly created fork, create a copy of the template.
-3. Fill out the [template](./VSPs/vsp-template.md) with the details of your PSP.
-If your PSP requires images, the images should be integrated in a subdirectory of the src folder, which has your PSP number as the name.
+3. Fill out the [template](./VSPs/vsp-template.md) with the details of your VSP.
+If your VSP requires images, the images should be integrated in a subdirectory of the src folder, which has your VSP number as the name.
 4. Once you have completed the application, click on "create new pull request".
-5. Rename the file with "psp-number_of_your_pr.md".
+5. Rename the file with "vsp-number_of_your_pr.md".
 6. Update the pull request.